Year 2024 South Africa

 project outcomes

-9 gardens using climate-smart agriculture techniques
+13 "hub" gardens using and demonstrating climate-smart agriculture techniques

 project design

 Climate change's unpredictable weather is disrupting agriculture in regions like Matietele, South Africa, where traditional farming is crucial for livelihoods and food security.
 Unstable rainfall, extreme weather, and temperature shifts make planting and harvesting difficult, leading to lower yields and reduced food availability.
 This decline causes economic instability and drives communities away from farming, risking the loss of traditional agricultural knowledge and worsening food production challenges.
-To combat food and income shortages caused by climate-driven agricultural losses, a local NGO called Environmental & Rural Solutions (ERS) created nine climate-smart gardens to enhance resilience to crop losses and incentivize investment in homestead food production.
+To combat food and income shortages caused by climate-driven agricultural losses, a local NGO called Environmental & Rural Solutions (ERS) created eleven climate-smart gardens to enhance resilience to crop losses and incentivize investment in homestead food production.

 Photo credits: ERS